p-e-w/quicksafe/README.md

 quicksafe is a tiny Python script that provides a GUI text editor to edit notes that are then encrypted and **stored within the script file itself.**

-Thus notes encrypted with the system bring their own secure editing environment, capable of running anywhere Python/Tk can run, perfect for archiving, sending by mail or posting online.
+Thus notes encrypted with the system bring their own decryption and editing environment, capable of running anywhere Python/Tk can run, perfect for being archived, sent by mail or posted on the web.

 ![Screencast](screencast.gif)